algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 If the two files don't have the same name, a default name would be given to the application (`newApplication1`).

 Finally, to create an application, we still need to parse the files into a JSON file.
-However, we won't use the same parser as the first one will only serve as parsing the prerequisites example made by the client at the launching of the server. \
+However, we won't use the same parser as the first one will only serve as parsing the prerequisited examples made by the client at the launching of the server. \
 Moreover, this parser would not send the data to the server but will keep them inside the repository in the `sdfFiles` folder.

 #### Data Security